Feriixu/remoteit-api-wrapper-rs/README.md

 You can get your credentials here: https://app.remote.it/#/account/accessKey.
 _Note: You need to have a Remote.it account to get the credentials._

-Once you have the credentials, you have two options to provide them to the library:
+Once you have the credentials, you have several options to use them with this crate:

 ### Providing credentials using the credentials file as per remote.it spec

-:warning: You need to enable the `credentials_loader` feature to use this method.
+:information_source: _You need to enable the `credentials_loader` feature to use this method.
-You can do this by running `$ cargo add -F credentials_loader`, or editing your `Cargo.toml` to look like this:
+You can do this by running `$ cargo add -F credentials_loader`, or editing your `Cargo.toml` to look like this:_
 ```toml
 ...
 [dependencies]